mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Session.md

 ### Get a session

-Get a single session. _:id_ must be a valid session ID.

 ```
 GET /v1/sessions/:id
 ```

+Get a single session. _:id_ must be a valid session ID.
+The session ID is the same that is exposed to the client as the connection ID.

 #### Response